wecacuee/ECE275-S25-Sequential-Logic/docs/syllabus.md

 - Finite state machine optimization.

 #### Part 3: Finer details of leaky abstractions

 - Implementation technology (transistor switches, NMOS, CMOS, standard chips, PLD's, etc.)
 - Noise margins, clock skew, propagation delays, hazards

-### Tests

-Tests will be closed book, with one A4 size paper as cheat-sheet allowed.
-Calculators will neither be needed nor allowed.

-### Labs

-We will have labs throughout the semester.
-Please attend in person on your assigned lab day.
-Each student will be provided hardware that can be taken home.
-By accepting this hardware, the student is agreeing to return the hardware at the end of the semester with shipping pre-paid by the department.
-University of Maine administrative policy statements

 ### Mask policy

 Masks are required in the class so that people at risk feel safe and welcome to the class.